 - Free calls to any US number, paying only for the fees and taxes.

 - Low-cost international calls starting at 1.4 cents per minute.
-You can also get the Ooma World Plan, which allows you to have unlimited calls to more than 60 countries for $18.
+You can also get the Ooma World Plan, which allows you to have unlimited calls to more than 60 countries.

 - Ooma mobile app allows you to make free calls to other smartphones with the same app installed.